jdcloudcom/en/documentation/Hyper-Converged-IDC/Distributed-Cloud-Physical-Server/Operation-Guide/Instance/Create-Instance.md

 7. Select storage: The RAID mode of system disk and data disk is selected.<br/>

-8. Network interface count and name: The required network interface count and name are selected.
-Single network interface displays primary network interface (bond0) accordingly; double network interface displays primary network interface (eth0) and secondary network interface (eth1) accordingly.<br/>
+8. Network interface count and name: The required network interface count and name are selected, including single and double network interface modes.
+Single network interface corresponds to primary network interface (bond0); double network interface corresponds to primary network interface (eth0) and secondary network interface (eth1).<br/>

-9. Select network interface and bandwidth setting: In case of a single network interface instance, it is information of primary network interface (bond0); in case of a double network interface instance, it is information of primary network interface (eth0) and secondary network interface (eth1).
-Take a double network interface for example:<br/>
+9. Select network interface and bandwidth setting: <br/>

    **Primary Network Interface (eth0)**<br/>
    - VPC and Subnet: You are required to create a VPC and subnet first.<br/>
    - Private IP: If there is no particular requirement for private IP address, the private IP address can be automatically assigned by the system within subnet available segment; if the IP is required to be designated, please enter one within the notified range and the system will verify if the IP is available.
 Please note that if a customized private IP address is selected, instances cannot be created in batch.
    - Alias IP Range: Alias IP range is selected based on business demands and the default primary network interface configuration is 50.
    - Public IP: Associating with elastic IP is checked by default.
 Users may choose not to associate it currently and do it manually after instance creation.
-   - Billing by Bandwidth Mode: Pay by fixed bandwidth is supported.
-Users can select the billing mode of "by fixed bandwidth" and the billing type of elastic IP should be consistent with that of instances.
+   - Mode of billing by bandwidth: It supports 3 billing methods, namely by fixed bandwidth - Monthly Package, by fixed bandwidth - Pay By Configuration and Add to Shared Bandwidth.
+(Note: Instances billed by configuration do not support association purchase with EIPs paid by fixed bandwidth-Monthly Package).
    - ISP Line: Telecom is supported currently.
    - Bandwidth cap: 1Mbps~10000Mbps.
    - Additional Uplink Bandwidth Cap: 0Mbps~10000Mbps.